 The Buckeye State has approved mobile sports betting as well as wagering at retail locations, and it must be launched by Jan.
 1, 2023, as outlined when the law that legalized the practice passed in late 2021.
 Proponents hope to have it under way before then, ideally in time for the NFL season.

 In late January, the Ohio Casino Control Commission outlined the process for getting rules drafted, and it’s a long process involving a few governing bodies.

-But that isn’t stopping operators from getting their feet in the door.
+But that isn’t stopping other Ohio sportsbook apps from getting their feet in the door.